Skip to main content

 • Everyone above the age of 16

-• Spouses who live together may register for each other
+• Spouses who live together may submit a registration form for their spouse

-• Parents with children older than 16, still living at home
+• Parents with children older than 16 who are still living at home

-• Adults for parents who are living with them
+• Adults may submit a registration form for parents who are living with them

 • Any other adults who are authorised in writing (see below) – for example, unmarried couples or those without a registered partnership